Yarn realisation: Short fibers

 Cotton is a natural plant fiber, and depending upon many conditions, such as geography, seed quality, and cultivation, the length of the fiber varies from lot to lot, as well as different qualities.
-Increased efficiency in yarn manufacturing and yarn quality are dependent on certain fiber characteristics.
 For an example short fiber content (SFC) by number and by weight influences the productivity and quality of the yarn.
 Cotton lint with more than 25%SFC(n) is a problem in spinning.
 Short fibers also known as "noil" extraction improves the yarn quality, consequently affects yarn realisation.
 Extra noil extraction is required for superior and fine quality yarn, which affects the yarn realization.

 Moisture

 Cotton is a hygroscopic fiber, which means it takes in moisture from the environment and also dries quickly if it is kept in a dry place.
 A small amount of moisture loss in the lint may also contribute to yarn realisation.

 Humidification

 To maintain a specified level of moisture in cotton, the relative humidity must be maintained at 65 percent during mixing, winding, and packing.
 Moisture helps in reducing fluff generation and decreasing in invisible losses.